Uncertainty-Aware Bayes' Rule and Its Applications: Concrete Applications and Experiments

 Note that for a Gaussian distribution $\cal N(\vec \mu, \mat \Sigma)$, the $\alpha$-scaled version is equal to $\cal N(\vec \mu, \mat \Sigma/\alpha)$.
 As a result, the $(\alpha, \beta)$-uncertainty-aware Kalman filter can be accordingly obtained by just applying the following two assignment operations in each Kalman iteration: $\mat P_{k|k-1} \leftarrow \mat P_{k|k-1}/\beta$ and $\mat R_k \leftarrow \mat R_k/\alpha$, for $\alpha,\beta > 0$.
 The former operation admits that the state-transition equation is uncertain (thus to be compensated by $\beta$), while the latter admits that the state-measurement equation is uncertain (thus to be compensated by $\alpha$).

 This modification is reminiscent of the distributionally robust state estimation (DRSE) method proposed in \citet{wang2021robust}; see also \citet[p.~22,~p.~53]{wang2022thesisdistributionally} for intuitive interpretations.
 Hence, when $0< \alpha,\beta \le 1$, the $(\alpha, \beta)$-uncertainty-aware Kalman filter is equivalent to distributionally robust state estimation methods in \cite{wang2021robust,wang2021distributionally}, provided that there are no outliers in measurements.
-Since $0< \alpha,\beta \le 1$, $\mat P_{k|k-1}$ and $\mat R_k$ are assumed to be overly opportunistic, and therefore, they need to be inflated.
+Since $0< \alpha,\beta \le 1$, $\mat P_{k|k-1}$ and $\mat R_k$ are assumed to be overly aggressive, and therefore, they need to be inflated.
 When $\alpha,\beta \ge 1$, the values of $\mat P_{k|k-1}$ and $\mat R_k$ are reduced, which implies that $\mat P_{k|k-1}$ and $\mat R_k$ are assumed to be overly conservative.
 However, from the technical derivations of the DRSE method, the value reduction of $\mat P_{k|k-1}$ and $\mat R_k$ cannot be achieved in the DRSE method.
-In this sense, therefore, the $(\alpha, \beta)$-uncertainty-aware Kalman filter presented in this paper generalizes the DRSE method in \cite{wang2021robust,wang2021distributionally} when there are no measurement outliers: the former can handle not only opportunistic cases (by inflating covariances) but also conservative cases (by reducing covariances), while the latter can only address opportunistic cases.
-(NB: To combat opportunism is to introduce robustness/conservatism; i.e., robust methods innately cannot fight against conservatism.)
+In this sense, therefore, the $(\alpha, \beta)$-uncertainty-aware Kalman filter presented in this paper generalizes the DRSE method in \cite{wang2021robust,wang2021distributionally} when there are no measurement outliers: the former can handle not only aggressive cases (by inflating covariances) but also conservative cases (by reducing covariances), while the latter can only address aggressive cases.
+(NB: To combat aggressiveness is to introduce robustness/conservativeness; i.e., robust methods innately cannot fight against conservativeness.)

 The experiments of the DRSE method in \citet[Chap.~2]{wang2022thesisdistributionally} can sufficiently support the practical values of the $(\alpha, \beta)$-uncertainty-aware Kalman filter; just notice the mathematical equivalence to the DRSE method (when $0 < \alpha,\beta \le 1$).
 We do not repeat these experiments here.